-Food donations are solicited for the Interfaith Food Pantry at a local Kroger store during October by kids in costumes.
-Sign up for a 1-hour shift.
+Food donations are solicited for the Interfaith Food Pantry during October by kids in costumes.

 The entire congregation brings mittens, hats, and scarves to decorate our Christmas tree.
 All items are donated to the Montgomery County Christmas Store.

 Our annual egg hunt goes to the dogs . . .literally!
-Children hunt for items for our furry friends which are then donated to the Humane Society of Montgomery County.
+Children hunt for items for our furry friends which are then donated to a local animal shelter.

 Attend a Service Together

-Join Rev. Pam and DLFD Karen Hager for a holiday intergenerational service meant for kids of all ages.
-Holiday music, holiday stories and our annual “no rehearsal” holiday pageant make for a fun, yet meaningful, service.
-Our Buddy Project concludes on this date, with buddies meeting at the end of the service.
+Join Rev. Pam and DLFD Rachel Craine for a holiday multi-generational service meant for kids of all ages.
+Holiday music, holiday stories and our annual No Rehearsal Holiday Pageant make for a fun, yet meaningful, service.
+Our Buddy Project usually concludes on this date, with buddies meeting at the end of the service.

-Rev. Pam and DLFD Karen Hager again team up to provide a UU Easter Service.
-Celebrate the joy of the season, while remembering this important story from our Christian heritage.
-The service concludes with our annual Easter Egg Hunt for HSMC.
+Rev. Pam provides a UU Easter Service to celebrate the joy of the season, while remembering this important story from our Christian heritage.
+The service concludes with our annual Easter Egg Hunt.